abresler/ramnathv.github.io/posts/rcharts-nvd3/index.Rmd

 config: "../config.yml"
 hitheme: solarized_dark
 description: >
- This is a short description of my post
+ This is a short tutorial on using NVD3 with rCharts to create interactive visualizations.
 --- &article2

 .message This is a demo of using [NVD3](http://nvd3.org) with [rCharts](http://rcharts.io).
 It requires installation of rCharts >= 0.4.2.